CS3219-AY2324S1/ay2324s1-course-assessment-g06/docs/RunningOnDocker.md

 # Running on Docker

 Welcome to our guide on running our application using Docker.
 This document will provide you with step-by-step instructions to get our application up and running on your local machine using Docker.

-Whether you're a seasoned developer or just starting out, we've got you covered.
+Before you start, please ensure you have the necessary software installed and have internet access.
+This guide assumes you are using a Unix-like operating system such as Linux or MacOS.
+If you're using a different OS, the steps should be similar, but some commands may vary.

+Follow the instructions carefully to clone our repository, setup environment variables and run the applications on docker!
 Let's get started!

 ## Software Requirements